hphelion/documentation/commercial/3rd-party-license-agreements.md

  Unicode Copyright

     For the general privacy policy governing access to this site, see the Unicode Privacy Policy.
-For trademark usage, see the the Unicode Consortium Trademarks and Logo Policy.
+For trademark usage, see the Unicode Consortium Trademarks and Logo Policy.
     Notice to End User: Terms of Use
     Carefully read the following legal agreement ("Agreement").
 Use or copying